October 30, 2022

 Professor Jean Ketter opened my eyes when she introduced me to Resistance in Education, a field of research into why some students defy the educational system, usually to their own academic devastation.
 An example of a Resistance in Education study is an exam question describing a problem with the cafeteria followed by the directions “Write a letter to the Principal of your school explaining the problem in the cafeteria and proposing a solution.”
 Most students wrote a letter; many surely resented the assignment, but they knuckled under and completed the task as directed.

-Resistance in Education was my first recognition that traditional school is a game.
+Resistance to Education was my first recognition that traditional school is a game.
 I had naively believed schools were objective meritocracies in which students succeed or fail according to ability.
-Reading, debating, and analyzing Resistance in Education revealed the reality that schools are systems with objectives and rules and strategies, and like any system, schools can be “played” or manipulated.
+Reading, debating and analyzing Resistance in Education revealed the reality that schools are systems with objectives and rules, and strategies, and like any system, schools can be “played” or manipulated.

 It is my belief that most teachers were good students and felt accomplished.
 It is hard to imagine anyone wanting to return to classrooms for 30+ years unless they had positive memories.
 Perhaps some knew how to play the “game of school”, or perhaps, like me, they just “played nice” without asking why and quietly collected high marks and accolades.